 Due to its holistic, non-toxic credentials, Homeopathy has always been the main form of healthcare for myself and my family, including during my pregnancies, children’s births and the post-natal period.
-I now love supporting and empowering other women (and their families) through these events as well as life’s other events, however big and small.
+I now love supporting and empowering other women (and their families) through these events as well as life’s other events, however big or small.

 After many years of receiving Biodynamic Craniosacral Therapy and seeing how transformative and profound this body work is, I knew I wanted to learn the subtle yet powerful skills that had been so instrumental in helping me.
 I trained with Body Intelligence in 2018 and graduated with a diploma after a 2 year training.
 I am now assistant tutor on the Edinburgh Body Intelligence Craniosacral Training.